Computer Use Policy

 - Promotion of college sponsored activities.

 - Sales promotions (approved by the Dean of Students)

 - Communications from university offices and organizations.

 - It is suggested that lost and found, items for sale and ride requests be submitted for daily campus announcements.

 - Originating or forwarding chain letters or sending unapproved campus wide emails is not permitted.

 - Unauthorized use of personal equipment is not permitted.
 Only university issued equipment is authorized to connect to the campus network.

 Violation of Regulations

-Computer resource abuse by employees of the college will be handled through appropriate administrative channels.
+Computer resource abuse by employees of the university will be handled through appropriate administrative channels.
 Computer resource abuse by students will result in charges filed and processed according to Student Services procedures.
-Network ports and/or user accounts may be disabled immediately by the Institutional Technologies Department pending due process by Student Services when it appears necessary to protect the security, functionality and legal obligations of the college.
-Computer resource abuse is considered a level 2 (subject to review) violation of the college's Living Guidelines.
-Computer resource abuse could result in limited access, temporary or permanent loss of access, a record of the violation placed in the student's permanent file, dismissal from college, and/or charges filed with legal authorities.
+Network ports and/or user accounts may be disabled immediately by the Institutional Technologies Department pending due process by Student Services when it appears necessary to protect the security, functionality and legal obligations of the university.
+Computer resource abuse is considered a level 2 (subject to review) violation of the university's Living Guidelines.
+Computer resource abuse could result in limited access, temporary or permanent loss of access, a record of the violation placed in the student's permanent file, dismissal from Waldorf, and/or charges filed with legal authorities.
 Waldorf University reserves the right to use software to monitor computer and Internet activities at any time without notice.